IF YOU NEEDED SURGERY, WHAT WOULD YOU WANT?

 All incisions, regardless of their size, require a minimum of 7 days to heal, so plan on having your pet wear the T-shirt for a minimum of 7 days.

-Q: Is it dangerous to not remove the uterus?
-Why does my vet remove the uterus?
+Q: Why does my vet remove the uterus, but you don't?

 A: Traditionally in the UK, vets have removed both the ovaries and the uterus when performing a spay.